webroo/dummy-json/README.md

 #### Converting the generated string to a JavaScript object

-If the generated output is properly formatted it can be parsed into a JavaScript object (if not then JSON.parse will throw an error):
+If the generated output is properly formatted it can be parsed into a JavaScript object:

 ```js
 const result = dummyjson.parse(template);